Home

 We are not only scientists - we are explorers.

 The Centre for Deep Sea Research was established in 2021 as a result of a generous contribution from the Trond Mohn Foundation.
-The center carries on the competences from the former Center for Geobiology (2007-2017) and K. G. Jebsen Center for Deep Sea Research (2017-2021).
-The centre aims at being a leading international institution and pioneer of deep ocean research.
-Our research activities focus on the coupling between geological and biological processes in volcanic, hydrothermal and sedimentary environments in the deep sea.
-As well, we investigate biological diversity in these environments, and actively participate in the discovery of new mineral and biological ressources in the deep seas.
-The center is constituted of researchers from a broad range of disciplines working tightly together to understand the complex deep sea environments and reach our objectives.
+The centre builds on the expertise from the former Centre for Geobiology (2007–2017) and the K. G. Jebsen Centre for Deep Sea Research (2017–2021).
+The centre is a leading international institution and pioneer in deep ocean research.
+Our research activities aim to increase our understanding of geological evolution, biological adaptations, species diversity and potential resources in the least studied environment on Earth: the deep sea.
+The centre comprises researchers from a broad range of disciplines working closely to understand the complex deep-sea environments.

 News